ambika-subash/pvp-certification-explorer/README.md

 12. Private cotton by category × year
 13. Major private cotton applicants (share)

-A consistent colour palette is used across figures and the dashboard alike (Farmer = green, Private = blue, Public = red, SAU = orange, Individual Breeder = purple; EDV = purple in the variety-category palette) so charts line up visually side by side.
+A consistent colour palette is used across figures and the dashboard alike so that charts make sense visually.

 ---